 OSP Metrics & Data

-For the fiscal year ending June 30, 2017, the University of Utah received $459.1 million in new awards for sponsored activities.
+For the fiscal year ending June 30, 2021, the University of Utah received over $640 million in new awards for sponsored activities and shatters last year's previous record for sponsored projects.

 Overall Sponsored Project Awards

-This years total of approximately $459.1 million represents an increase of over $21 million over last year.
+This years total of $640,707,049 represents an increase in total award funding of approximately $38.1 million over last year.

-Overall growth since 2006 reflects the continued efforts of a growing body of investigators and the support of numerous faculty and staff.
+The overall growth of 44% since 2014 reflects the continued efforts of a growing body of investigators and the support of numerous faculty and staff.

 Proposals and Awards

-The largest sponsor of research at the University is the federal government, which accounted for $297 million of awards received in the last fiscal year.
+The largest sponsor of research at the University is the federal government, which accounted for $427.3 million of awards received in the last fiscal year.
+This represents an increase of over $26 million from FY2020.

-The second largest sponsor was private industry, which accounted for $65.7 million and 19% of the total research funding.
+The second largest sponsor was private industry, which accounted for $74.1 million.
+This represents an increase of approximately $17 million over last year, and 14% of the total research funding.

 Our largest federal sponsor is the U.S. Department of Health and Human Services (DHHS).
-In 2017, we received $178 million in prime funding from DHHS.
-The National Science Foundation (NSF) provided $33 million in prime funding and was the second largest federal sponsor in 2017.
+In FY2021, we received approximately $247.5 million in prime funding from DHHS.
+The Department of Energy (DOE) provided $74.6 million in prime funding and was the second largest federal sponsor in 2021.

 For more sponsored project data and comparisons by administering department or college, please review the monthly trustee reports compiled and published by OSP.